Exit (American magazine): Legacy

+The magazine was hard to acquire in its time and even a few years after the end of its publication issues were sold as collector's items.
+All issues are available on a website dedicated to the magazine.
+The sixth, unfinished issue was collected available on the website, and was collected in the Exit anthology.

 After leaving Exit, Parfrey went on to found several publishing companies, including Feral House, and edited the 1988 anthology of the transgressive, Apocalypse Culture, which has similar themes and contents to Exit.
 He immediately succeeded the magazine with another, Blood and Flame.
 Parfrey later said in 2015 of Exit that with the contents of the magazine, "we had fun with that, but then that could only go so far, so I wanted to do other things."
 When the magazine shuttered, Petros went on to edit another, more mainstream magazine on music and cultural topics, called Seconds.
 He also created a collection of his own works, including his works for the magazine, entitled Exploding Hearts, Exploding Stars: The Serial Art and Propagandart of George Petros.
 It was published by Norman Gosney Publications.
+Another collection, The Exit Collection, was published in 1998 by Tacit, collecting the 5 published issues and material from the unfinished 6th.

 Speaking retrospectively on the magazine, Petros claimed that despite the provocative contents, the magazine was not hateful, saying that: "it wasn’t hateful, scolding, finger-pointing stuff.
 It was using the currents of dissent and problems in society as materials to create works of art.
 Of course [it was] for shock value, because we were beyond aesthetics."
 He also said than in addition to the shocking content, the editors of Exit had tried to "put beauty in there.
 We didn't hate anybody.
 We left that to others and respected other people’s hate."